Cryptkeeper/fplayer/README.md

 [libtinyfseq](https://github.com/Cryptkeeper/libtinyfseq) and
 [liblightorama](https://github.com/Cryptkeeper/liblightorama).
 Both are provided as git submodules and are built locally via the CMake build configuration.
 You do not need to install these.

+You must provide: libserialport

-You provide: OpenAL, an ALUT-compatible library (e.g. freealut), libserialport, and zstd (optional).
+You optionally (but should) provide: OpenAL, an ALUT-compatible library, and zstd.

 I have included a few package manager commands below to install the dependencies.
 You can definitely build it on other platforms, but you'll be responsible for ensuring the dependencies are found and linked.